microsoft/FLAML/flaml/nlp/README.md

 [Troubleshooting HPO for fine-tuning pre-trained language models](https://github.com/microsoft/FLAML/blob/main/notebook/research/acl2021.ipynb)

-Our findings can be seen in the following paper published in ACL 2021:
+Our findings on troubleshooting fine-tuning the Electra and RoBERTa model for the GLUE dataset can be seen in the following paper published in ACL 2021:

 * [An Empirical Study on Hyperparameter Optimization for Fine-Tuning Pre-trained Language Models](https://arxiv.org/abs/2106.09204).
 Xueqing Liu, Chi Wang.
 ACL-IJCNLP 2021.